Growing Areca Palm Indoors can be quite rewarding if you follow the right steps, and the plant will continue to thrive for a long time!

 Any neutral soil combination that is well-drained and porous will work.
 You can mix some amount of peat moss or coco-peat, perlite or sand, and organic matter like leaf mold or compost to enhance it.

-Alternatively, you can mix two parts regular potting soil, one part sand, half part compost, and half part coconut coir.
+Alternatively, you can mix two parts of regular potting soil and one part sand, half part compost, and half part peat moss or coconut coir.

 Areca Palm Care Indoors